-- Annual financial reports; - Annual evaluation reports;
+- Annual financial reports;

+- Annual evaluation reports;

-• A final evaluation, encompassing all funding cycles, within 60 days of the end of the grant period (if the grant is for multiple years).
+- A final evaluation, encompassing all funding cycles, within 60 days of the end of the grant period (if the grant is for multiple years).

+- •

-In addition, grantees will host at least one site visit per funding cycle.
+In addition, grantees are required to host at least one site visit per funding cycle.